How to create and launch your first online course or ebook (and make money!)

 I use these as lead magnets to grow my email subscriber list.
 But every now and then I’ll create a product that’s super special and is something so valuable that it is marketed with a price tag.

-How to create a course or ebook that has exceptional value
+How to create a course or ebook that makes money

 There’s 3 main things you need to think about when you’re thinking about creating a paid product that your audience will love.